kathyrollo/jcucumberng-framework/README.md

 No further configurations needed at this point.
 The tests will run against the AUT in [headless browser](https://en.wikipedia.org/wiki/Headless_browser) mode using ChromeDriver as defined in `framework.properties`.

-## Test Execution
-Run the following commands in the cmdline:
+Run the following in the cmdline:
 ~~~
 $ cd /path/to/workspace/
 $ git clone <repo-url>